mhpatel96/GitMarkdownGuide/Github guide.md

 ### Git status and tracking

-Git status shows the status of the repository, currently on the main branch.
+"Git status" shows the status of the repository, currently on the main branch.
 All files are currently untracked so show in red.

 The Git folder tree is highlighted.

 ![](./images/git_status.jpg)

-The git add command for index.htm will set git to track index.htm.
+The "git add" command for "index.htm" will set git to track index.htm.

 ![](./images/tracking_a_file.jpg)

-Git status now shows that the index.htm file is tracked (in green).
+Git status now shows that the "index.htm" file is tracked (in green).

+"git add -A" will add all files, untracked or tracked but modified.

 ![](./images/one_file_tracked.jpg)

-The rm command will remove (untrack) a file that is tracked.
-In this case index.htm.
+The "rm" command will remove (untrack) a file that is tracked.
+In this case "index.htm".

 ![](./images/untracking_a_file.jpg)

 ### Ignoring a file

-To set a file to be completely ignored by Git (it may for example be confidential), create a new .TXT file in the folder.
+To set a file to be completely ignored by Git (it may for example be confidential), create a new ".txt" file in the folder.

 ![](./images/creating_git_ignore_file.jpg)

-Re-title the file to .gitignore
+Re-title the file to ".gitignore".

 ![](./images/re_title_git_ignore.jpg)

-Open the file in Notepad etc.
+Open the file in a text editor (e.g., Notepad etc).

 ![](./images/open_ignore_file.jpg)